alexwang0317/Alexwang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a sophomore student at Stanford University 🌲 studying Math and CS.
+I'm a sophomore at Stanford University (go trees 🌲!) studying Math and CS.

 My interests are diverse, spanning from computational drug discovery research 💊 (where I am a member of the [Ron Dror Group](https://drorlab.stanford.edu/)) to NLP 🤖 to building hardware/software.